-- Leading growth initiatives within key markets in precious metals trading and distribution. - Playing a key role in the development of key customer relationships both domestically and internationally. - Operating always within agreed envelopes of appropriate risk and risk management.
+- Continuing to innovate and grow while displaying leadership in key markets in precious metals trading and distribution. - Being a trusted partner to our customers and suppliers, both domestically and internationally. - Operating sustainably and always within agreed envelopes of appropriate risk and risk management.